 The notation used in this workshop is BPMN 2.0.
 BPMN 2.0 has a unique notation with identifiable icons known as elements.
 The table below shows a subset of the most used BPMN 2.0 elements that might be enough for designing your pipelines.

 The AWSDSC-XUT team may want to experiment with a simplified trunk-based development branching strategy that consists of the main (trunk) branch and short-lived feature branches.
-All thoroughly tested code changes should be merged via pull requests and reviewed by your team members before being integrated into the main branch.
+Ensure all code changes are merged through pull requests, pass CI checks, and receive a team review before being integrated into the main branch.
 This minimal setup allows for direct deployment of the AWSome Books application from the main branch at any time.

 You can refer to trunk-based development for other advanced variants of this branching strategy or design your own for a customized branching strategy that nevertheless adheres to DevOps practices.